overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 * `param="{{paramRef}}"`
 * `vis="{{visualizationRef}}"`

 Aliases are used when one object has to be referenced several times in the code.
 It helps to make the references more understandable by giving them names.
-Also it allows to quickly change the target object, for example, if network controller was replaced and network MAC was changed.
+Also, it allows to quickly change the target object, for example, if the network controller was replaced and network MAC was changed.

 Aliases can be used in references by specifying alias name after `~` (tilde symbol).
 Also, aliases can be used inside other aliases, e.g. network alias can be used inside the device alias.